Box spring vs platform bed: which one is right for your mattress?

 Know the differences between a box spring vs platform bed to enhance the comfort of your mattress

-Box spring vs platform bed: what is it?
+Box spring vs platform bed: What's the difference?

-Box springs became popular in the 1930s alongside innerspring mattresses.
-They're still the best type of bed base to use with a traditional spring mattress as they absorb shock, prevent sagging, and increase airflow.
-However, the coils of a box spring can degrade quickly with regular use, with an average lifespan of 5 to 10 years.
+Box springs became popular in the 1930s alongside innerspring mattresses — and they're still the best type of bed base to use with traditional spring beds to absorb shock, prevent sagging, and increase airflow.
+Box springs also add height to your mattress, for a grander, more luxurious appearance.

-When it comes to hybrid, latex, or memory foam mattresses, box springs aren't required because modern mattresses are designed to be steady and shock-absorbent on their own.
+Modern hybrid, latex, and memory foam mattresses are designed to be steady and shock-absorbent on their own, so they don't need a box spring.
 Plus, many bed-in-a-box brands forbid the use of box springs with their mattresses, as it can void the warranty.

 A platform bed is made of wood, metal, and/or upholstery and features built-in support such as wooden slats or a solid foundation.
 It comes in a variety of styles, and some even have integrated storage drawers to help keep your room organized.

-The typical height of a platform bed is between 7 and 12 inches, compared to 25 inches for a standard bed frame with a box spring.
-This low profile may look stylish and save space, but it could be challenging for individuals who have difficulty getting in and out of bed.
+Platform beds are between 7 and 12 inches tall.
+This low profile looks stylish and saves space, but it could be a challenge for individuals who have difficulty getting in and out of bed.
 Adding bed risers or a mattress topper can make it taller, though.

 Box spring vs platform bed: support and comfort